Open Fuel Standard Coalition

 The Open Fuel Standard Coalition is a bipartisan group in the United States actively working for passage of H.R.
-1687, the "Open Fuel Standard Act of 2011."
-The OFS Coalition views this legislation as the solution to the current energy crisis by the implementing of alternative energy sources into our fuel transportation market sector, thereby breaking our dependence on foreign oil.
-Specifically, by implementing H.R.
-1687, the Open Fuel Standard Act of 2011 all vehicles sold in the US will have to either operate on mixed fuels, containing 85 percent ethanol, methanol, biodiesel, or any other alternative energy source.
+1687, the "Open Fuel Standard Act of 2011".
+The OFS Coalition views this legislation as the solution to an energy crisis by the implementing of alternative energy sources into the local fuel transportation market sector, with the goal of breaking the United States dependence on foreign oil.
+Specifically, the implementation of H.R.
+1687, the Open Fuel Standard Act of 2011 would require vehicles sold in the US will have to either operate on mixed fuels, containing 85 percent ethanol, methanol, biodiesel, or any other alternative energy source.